Android Runtime: History

-Android 13 ART will be updated with a new garbage collector (GC) utilizing the Linux userfaultfd system call.
-It reduces memory pressure, compiled code size, jank and prevents the risk of killing apps because of low memory during GC.
+ART was updated with a new garbage collector (GC) utilizing the Linux userfaultfd system call in Android 13.
+It reduces memory pressure, compiled code size and jank, and prevents the risk of killing apps because of low memory during garbage collection.
 Other changes also improve app startup, reduce jank and improve performance.
-Because of the Mainline project, Android 12 ART will also be updated.
+Because of the Mainline project, Android 12's ART will also be updated.